 Another positive is that neither of the new councils is to be called ‘county council’ but simply ‘council’.
 This has been the case with most of the post-1990 unitary authorities created in England and is to be welcomed.
 An end to a large ‘county council’ and it’s replacement by a number of smaller ‘councils’ can only help make clearer the distinction between local government and the historic counties.

 Less positive are the proposed names chosen for the new councils.
 The area of the new Cumberland Council does at least lie entirely within the real Cumberland and it does contain 90% of the population of the historic county.
 However, 23% of the historic county, including Penrith and Alston, does not lie in the Cumberland Council area.
 ‘West Cumberland Council‘ would be more appropriate.

 The name Westmorland and Furness Council does have the advantage that it describes the greater part of the council area and is clearly not pretending to be a county or to deny the historic county identity of places within it.
-The council area includes the whole of ‘Westmorland’ and the whole of the Furness area of Lancashire.
+The council area includes the whole of ‘Westmorland’ and the whole of the Furness area of Lancashire, as well as the Cartmel peninsula.
 However, 28% of the council area actually lies in Cumberland and 6% lies in the Sedbergh area of Yorkshire.
 Finding a name which reflects all of these would be challenging.

 Shadow authorities will be elected in May 2022.
 These will have the right to change the council names used within the legislation.

 Unfortunately, rumours of the death of ‘Cumbria’ may have been exaggerated.
 The so-called “ceremonial county” of ‘Cumbria’ will continue – although a change of lieutenancy areas to match the new council areas would not really be any kind of improvement on the status quo.
 The continuation of Cumbria Police will also give continued prominence to the name.